TamerB/GemService/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Ruby on Rails REST API that responds to 1.
+GET request to get system libraries needed for certain dependencies. and 2.
+POST request to post needed system libraries required for a certain dependency

-* Ruby version
+* Ruby version : 5.1.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Configuration:

+    $ bundle install
+    $ rails s

+if bundle install is not working, you can execute the following command first:

+    $ gem install bundler

+* Database installation and creation: This REST API uses sqlite.
+So, " $ bundle install " will cover this part